Contrast Insurance - Coverage Simplified.

 • Accessibility (quick to reply to emails/text/phone calls?)

-• Familiarity (Do I have the same person every time?
+• Familiarity (Do I have the same people every time?
 Does it feel like my business is valued here?)

 • Transparency (Do they explain things to me?
 Do I know what I have, or why I have it?)